Yale Drama Series Playwriting Competition 2021 for Emerging playwrights (prize of $10,000)

 - Plays may not be under option, commissioned, or scheduled for professional production or publication at the time of submission.

-- Plays must be typed/word-processed, page-numbered, and in professional play format.
+- Plays must be typed/word-processed, page-numbered, and in the Professional Play Format.

 - The Yale Drama Series reserves the right to reject any manuscript for any reason.